LexCarey/invrt/README.md

    STRIPE_PUBLIC_KEY = 'ENTER YOUR PUBLIC API KEY' STRIPE_SECRET_KEY = 'ENTER YOUR SECRET API KEY'
    ```

+Once you are done with these steps, you will be ready to run the project!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>